sukanyaa10/azure-cost-optimization/azure-cost-opt-billing/README.md

 3. Set timers for archival.
 4. Test the API.

-## Prompt for Recruiter
-"I used ChatGPT to collaboratively design this solution.
-I prompted it with the scenario and constraints, discussed architectural trade-offs, and asked for edge case handling and production readiness.
-The full conversation history is attached to demonstrate deep engagement beyond surface-level suggestions."

 ## Production Considerations
 - Retry and error handling in archival jobs